 In addition to the evaluating key questions, there are some things we will always look at on our inspections.
-This is because we know that these key areas are essential to a service being safe.
-We call these 'core assurances' and further information about these are set out on page 10.
+This is because we know these key areas are essential to a service being safe.
+We call these 'core assurances' and further information about these are set out on page 9.

-How will you use the six-point scale?
+How will we use the six-point scale?

-The six-point scale is used when evaluating the quality of performance across quality indicators.
+The six-point scale is used when evaluating the quality of performance across quality indicators

-6 Excellent Outstanding or sector leading 5 Very Good Major strengths 4 Good Important strengths, with some areas for improvement 3 Adequate Strengths just outweigh weaknesses 2 Weak Important weaknesses - priority action required 1 Unsatisfactory Major weaknesses - urgent remedial action required
+(C Excellent Outstanding or sector leading

+5 Very Good Major strengths

+4 Good Important strengths, with some areas for improvement

+Adequate 3 Strengths just outweigh weaknesses

+2. Weak Important weaknesses - priority action required Unsatisfactory 1 Major weaknesses - urgent remedial action required